 One final point to note about probing is DO NOT OVER-PROBE.
 If a respondent has answered your question, do not continue to probe.
-Once you have been given an answer that meets the objectives of the question, mark the answer.
+Once you have been given an answer that meets the objectives of the question, select the answer on the tablet.
 Do not continue to probe.

 Your success as an interviewer is related to the degree to which you commit yourself to the job.
-Your attitude, your knowledge of the Survey and your ability to apply the points, which have just been discussed, ALL contribute to your development as an interviewer.
+Your attitude, your knowledge of the survey and your ability to apply the points, which have just been discussed, ALL contribute to your development as an interviewer.
 It is hoped that you will keep those points in mind as you do your job and that you will apply them.

-ON COMPLETION OR TERMINATION OF AN INTERVIEW BE SURE TO THANK RESPONDENTS FOR THEIR TIME AND COOPERATION.
+ON COMPLETION OR TERMINATION OF AN INTERVIEW BE SURE TO THANK

+RESPONDENTS FOR THEIR TIME AND COOPERATION.